Paqmind/fab/README.md

 **Thus implying it's a VDOM-related.
 Which it is not.**

-So frontend app can be viewed as a real app and browser as an OS.
+So it seems a frontend app can be better viewed as a real app and browser as an OS.
-Or it can be viewed as a VC layer, a boosted DOM extension.

-React does both arguable bad.
-It's imperative OOP-style is not suitable to emulate app.
+React Architecture is not fractal (component is not an app) Because the chosen imperative OOP-style is not enough to emulate an app.

-In CycleJS components are real mini apps.
-In the spirit of Haskell etc.
+In CycleJS components are **real** mini apps.
+Behold:

 **Intuitions:**